-When professors at the University of Ottawa realized that just a few students accessing video from smartphones and tablets killed performance on the wireless network, the university's IT team challenged its wireless vendor Aruba Networks to come up with a mobile application delivery
+When professors at the University of Ottawa realized that just a few students accessing video from smartphones and tablets killed performance on the wireless network, the university's IT team challenged its wireless vendor Aruba Networks to come up with a mobile application delivery solution.
+That solution would have to enable dense groups of students to simultaneously access bandwidth-hungry apps like video without a problem.

 The University of Ottawa's issue is common as universities and large enterprises have a growing number of users with personal smartphones and tablets overburdening legacy wireless LANs.
 Users of these devices tend to congregate into high-density groups; they rarely plug into Ethernet and they stream multimedia applications constantly.